Research Assistant Professor Jobs at University of Minnesota with Visa Sponsorship

 Does University of Minnesota sponsor H-1B visas for Research Assistant Professors?

 Yes.
-University of Minnesota is a cap-exempt institution, which means it can file H-1B petitions year-round without being subject to the annual lottery.
+University of Minnesota is a cap-exempt institution, which means it can file H-1B visa petitions year-round without being subject to the annual lottery.
 Research Assistant Professor roles typically qualify as specialty occupations under USCIS criteria.
 Sponsorship is generally initiated by the hiring department after an offer is extended, coordinated through the university's Office of Human Resources.

 How do I apply for Research Assistant Professor jobs at University of Minnesota?